Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Problem formulation

 The terms $f_{s,t,n,m}$ represent the power flows from node $n$ to node $m$ ( $f_{s,t,n,m}>0$ if node $n$ supplies energy to node $m$, and $f_{s,t,n,m}=0$ otherwise) and are constrained by the following set of constraints

 where the equality \eqref{slm: flow_primal_feas} excludes from optimisation the terms $f_{s,t,n,m}$ where $m \le n$, constraints \eqref{slm: flow_bounds_1} and \eqref{slm: flow_bounds_2} define the transmission flows bounds.
-It is worth highlighting that the decision to consider a network flow model rather than a DC flow model is motivated by the simplicity of representation, which prevents computational burdens incurred from the need to consider additional control variables \citep{PADIYAR198817}.
+It is worth highlighting that we opted for simplifying the transmission operation system details for the sake of computational tractability.
+Therefore, power flow dynamics only takes into account Kirchhoff's first law stating that the sum of currents entering each node should be zero \cite{4909474} rather than a DC or AC flow model, which ultimately circumvents the computational burden incurred from the need to consider additional control variables \cite{LUMBRERAS201619, PADIYAR198817}.

 In the following sections, we separately formulate lower and upper portions of the proposed bi-level optimisation problem representing a decentralised power market structure, as opposed to the centralised structure presented in Section \ref{section: centralised_market}.